vm6502q/qrack.github.io/docs/theory.rst

 		0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 1 & 0 & 0 & 0 \\
 		0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 1 & 0 & 0
 	\end{bmatrix}

+This allows search of a "real unstructured database" or unstructured lookup table, per [Broda2016].
+That paper also proposes a model for the memory of the lookup table.

 6502 Reference Documents
 ------------------------